rohankapoor2003/Lyftr-Assignment/README.md

+Setup Used:
+ - VS Code + Cursor AI + ChatGPT for planning and debugging.

 # Webhook API - FastAPI Backend

 A production-ready FastAPI backend for processing webhook messages with HMAC signature validation, SQLite storage, and comprehensive API endpoints.